This is the secret to a successful LinkedIn InMail

 LinkedIn InMail best practices: What are the do’s and don’ts?

-To increase your response rates and engagements with your LinkedIn InMails, make sure you understand the do’s and don’ts of LinkedIn InMails.
+To increase your response rates and engagements with your LinkedIn InMails, first ensure you understand what to do.
+Also, be aware of the don’ts of LinkedIn InMails.

 Don’t